- What Is Round Ligament Pain

 - Can You Wear Maternity Belt For Round Ligament Pain

 You will probably get to see that beautiful bump in your second trimester!
 And while you are in the midst of all the love and care and people doting over you, your ligaments and joints are bearing the weight of your pregnancy.
-The bump exerts on the joints and ligaments, leading to joint pains, back pain, and much more.
+The bump exerts pressure on the joints and ligaments, leading to joint pains, back pain, and much more.

 What Is Round Ligament Pain?